 This step occurs after ensuring that your base ignition settings are correct and the car starts, but before actually taking the car for a drive or presenting load to the motor.
 This is the first step in the actual tuning process, after finishing the installation process.
-For the article, we are using a MS2 ECU loaded with MS2/Extra 3.0.3 series firmware and TunerStudio tuning software.
+For the article, we are using a MS2 ECU loaded with MS2/Extra 3.0.3 series firmware and TunerStudio tuning software, though the process is essentially the same with any MS3/Extra based ECU, including the MSPNP Gen2 lineup, as well as with all MS3/MS3Pro based products.
 This step also requires the use of a timing light.

 Following all manufacturer’s directions, carefully install a timing light on the cylinder #1 spark plug wire.
 Use all due caution here, as secondary ignition voltage can be as high as 100,000 volts or more.
 Also ensure that the timing light’s cords can not get tangled in a moving engine or burned on hot components.

 Make sure your tuning laptop is connected to your MegaSquirt and start your vehicle.
 If you have not already done so, go ahead and open up TunerStudio MS or TunerStudio Lite tuning software that you have already downloaded and installed on your laptop.
 Make sure that your laptop connects to the MegaSquirt and you are online.